Skip to content

 Continuous Improvement in Data Governance

 Data governance is a critical aspect of any organization that deals with data.
 It involves managing data-related processes, policies, and controls to ensure data accuracy, completeness, consistency, and security.
-With the growing importance of data in decision-making and operations, organizations must ensure that their data governance practices are up-to-date and continually improving.
+With the growing importance of data in decision-making and operations, organizations must ensure that their what is data governance practices are up-to-date and continually improving.
 This article will explore the concept of continuous improvement in data governance and its benefits.

 • Introduction